CaptainFlint/wcx_sii_decrypt/README.md

 The TXT file size is displayed as 0 because it is impossible to know the size of the decrypted data without actual decrypting, and this can be quite long.
 I didn't want to make opening the archive too slow.

 ## Requirements and Dependencies
-The project is based on the [SII_Decrypt](https://github.com/ncs-sniper/SII_Decrypt) project.
+The project is based on the [SII_Decrypt](https://github.com/ncs-sniper/SII_Decrypt) project by František Milt.
 The DLLs from it are packaged along with the plugin and are used for the actual decrypting and decoding.

 The `SII_Decrypt` DLLs can be updated independently as long as the binary interface remains compatible.